-I have owned a ==Holga135BC == for some time now, and I love it, but, sometimes its frustrating to shoot a whole film to later find out that most of the images are either underexposed, overexposed or just simply not as you pictured it to be.
-Don’t get me wrong I love it, but as my Lomo-Buddy minty onces said on his AV-1 Review: I’m too much of a perfectionist and after browsing for a nice SLR camera where I could get what I see through the viewfinder I found one.
+“I'm too much of a perfectionist and after browsing for a nice SLR camera where I could get what I see through the viewfinder, I found one.
 I stumbled upon a Canon SLR (AE-1) and decided to get one.
-I was intrigued by its design and its features and it was a 35mm so it was perfect.
+I was intrigued by its design and its features, and it was a 35 mm so it was perfect.
 I searched for some reviews and oddly found one called AV-1, a cousin of the AE-1.
-This so called AV-1 sported Aperture Priority instead of Shutter priority like the AE-1.
+This so-called AV-1 sported Aperture Priority instead of Shutter priority like the AE-1.
 This means that the control of depth of field was in my hands!
-With the help of a little known auction site, I found my AV-1 for thirty dollars!
-Fifteen shipping, fifteen camera.
-A bargain!!
+With the help of a little-known auction site, I found my AV-1 for 30 dollars!
+Fifteen for shipping and fifteen for the camera.
+A bargain!”

 The camera is quite heavy and sports the same sleek vintage design of the AE-1.
-It uses FD lens’ which you can find for a very affordable price on the web.
+It uses an FD lens which you can find for a very affordable price on the web.
 It also has a light meter that sets the shutter speed to the appropriate speed depending on the lighting and aperture setting which I find extremely helpful.
 Not only that but it also tells you when you might get blur on your images when the shutter speed is below a certain number.
 Shooting is as simple as unlocking the shutter, pressing it midway to see how much the light meter detects, focusing and SNAP!
-Amazing pictures no matter what.
+You get amazing pictures no matter what.
 I found myself astonished at the amazing images I took with the camera; an amateur photographer.

-To conclude, I believe this camera is a great asset for any amateur or professional photographer, and if you love lomo, it's a must for those picky humans like minty and me.
+To conclude, I believe this camera is a great asset for any amateur or professional photographer, and if you love Lomo, it's a must for those picky humans like minty and me.